piyook/ai-colour-picker/README.md

 ## TO DO

-- Build a local dockerized Node.js backend service to contact Open AI and remove need for OpenAI API key in the App.
+- Add option to connect to local dockerized Node.js backend service to contact Open AI and remove need for OpenAI API key in the App.
+See <https://github.com/piyook/open-ai-backend>